-Donors who give less than $90 per election cycle do not have to be reported to the Texas Ethics Commission.
+Donors who give less than $90 per reporting period do not have to be reported in detail to the Texas Ethics Commission.

 Candidates are required to file detailed reports of their campaign donations and expenditures.
+Lobbyists must file reports on their prospective compensation.
 Transparency USA provides accurate, searchable data within days of its release by the Texas Ethics Commission.

 Texas statewide office holders serve four-year terms and are up for reelection in non-presidential election years.

 The Texas state legislature meets every two years in odd numbered years for a six-month session.